 Refrigerators

-As previously mentioned, the refrigerator is one of the places where mold can grow that also has cold temperatures.
-While it is gross to think about, everybody has, at some point or another, left something in the fridge a little too long only to find a nasty green surprise on it.
+As previously mentioned, the refrigerator is one of the places where mold can grow and has cold temperatures.
+While it is gross to think about, everybody has, at some point or another, left something in the fridge a little too long, only to find a nasty green surprise on it.

 Cold, Moist Climates